axmav/opennextjs-cloudflare-stripe-issue-demo/README.md

 1. Install dependencies: `yarn install`
 2. Run the preview command: `yarn preview`
-3. Observe the build error related to Stripe module resolution for Pages API routes
+3. **The error appears after running `yarn preview`** - observe the build error related to Stripe module resolution for Pages API routes

 The error occurs during the OpenNext build process when bundling the server functions for Cloudflare Workers, specifically when processing the Pages API route.